ForEvolve/ForEvolve.ExceptionMapper/README.md

 For .NET 7+ projects, ExceptionMapper sets the `DictionaryKeyPolicy` property to the `PropertyNamingPolicy` property value so dictionaries are serialized the same way as the normal properties.

-## Ensuring a property is not serialzied
+## Ensuring a property is not serialized

 If your custom exception has properties that should not be serialized, you can mark them with the `[JsonIgnore]` attribute, like the following and the serializer will ignore them: